jitsi/libjitsi/doc/parameters.md

 ##### net.java.sip.communicator.service.media.DISABLE\_VIDEO\_SUPPORT=*boolean*

 Indicates whether the detection of video CaptureDevices is to be disabled.
-The default value is false i.e. the detection of the video CaptureDevices is disabled.
+The default value is false i.e. the detection of the video CaptureDevices is enabled.

 ##### net.java.sip.communicator.impl.neomedia.dynamicPayloadTypePreferences